 Location: 110 Horreya Street, Downtown Alexandria

-The National Museum of Alexandria has been inaugurated in 31st of December 2003.
+The National Museum of Alexandria has been inaugurated on the 31st of December 2003.
 The museum has three floors and over 1 800 artefacts.
 Each floor has been dedicated to a different era.
 The basement floor is dedicated to the pharaonic artefacts and treasures.
 The ground floor is dedicated to Coptic Christians and Islamic heritage and the 1st floor has artefacts from Greco-Romanian period.

 The building itself is also worth visiting.
 The building has been built in 1926 by a merchant Al-Saad Bassili Pasha.
 Later it has been a home for the Embassy of United States.